lukekarrys/instagram-download/README.md

 #### `dir` (string, required)

 The directory where you want to download all the data.
 It will be created if it does not exist.
-Inside the directory it will create a structure so that multiple users can be downloaded:
+Inside the directory it will create a structure so that multiple users can be downloaded.
+See the [`media` and `json` section below](#media-and-json-directories) about how the data is stored inside those directories.

 ```sh
 dir